input-output-hk/marlowe-cardano/marlowe-chain-sync/docs/chain-seek-spec-1.0.md

 ##### Encoding

-The `QueryRejected` message is encoded as follows, in the following order:
+The `RejectQuery` message is encoded as follows, in the following order:

 - A `tag` octet consisting of the value `0x05`
 - The octets representing the rejection reason.
 The encoding of this is